Who you love

 No. This work is not about indicting faith or religious communities broadly.
 It's about helping you process the specific harm you experienced and building a life — including, if you choose, a spiritual life — that belongs to you.
 Many clients actually build a healthier and more authentic relationship with spirituality through this process.

-How is this different from seeing a regular therapist?
+How is this different from seeing a regular gay-affirming therapist?

 A few things matter here.
 I'm an AASECT Certified Sex Therapist, which means sexuality is a specific clinical focus — not something we'll carefully sidestep.
 I'm also gay and have lived experience of this specific wound, which changes what's possible in the room.
 And I bring personal survival of evangelical religious trauma, not just clinical familiarity with it.
 That's a different kind of presence.

-What if I'm not sure my experience counts as religious trauma?
+What if I'm not sure my experience counts as Religious Trauma Syndrome?

 What states do you see clients in?